-What if I do not agree to the amount offered?
+What if I do not agree with the amount offered?

-If being the landowner, you do not agree to the amount offered by the acquiring authority, the acquiring authority can compulsorily acquire the land.
+As the landowner, if you do not agree with the amount offered by the acquiring authority, the acquiring authority can compulsorily acquire the land.
 This is done through the following process:

 - The landowner must then serve a ‘claim for compensation form’.

 - The acquiring authority compulsorily acquires the land by publishing an acquisition notice in the Government Gazette.

 - Once the land has been compulsorily acquired, the Valuer-General determines compensation payable.